jvijaybhaskar/bucketlist/README.md

 # bucketlist
-A simple project based on React to manage bucket list.
+A sandbox project based on React to manage bucket/todo list.
 This is a sandbox to try and learn various features of React.